typefacedesign/document-driven-typedesign/UserJourney.md

 * Chris wants to add Fonts to it
 * Chris drags the Fonts from a folder on his computer to the drop area
 	* Chris is also able to select Fonts using a File Dialog
-* Chris is notified of the progress for each Font as they are loaded
+* Chris is notified of the progress as the Fonts are loaded
-* Once the font has been loaded it is added to the list of Fonts for the Font Family
+* Once all of the Fonts have been loaded they are added to the list of Fonts for the Font Family

 ### Add 1 or more existing Fonts to a Font Family